callendorph/mturkemu/README.md

 1. The 'NextToken' in the list methods for the mturk API is generally not the same as the mturk implementation at all.
 It is actually just being used as an offset into the query results.
-I'm assuming that noone who is using the API are using the value of the 'NextToken' for anything other than paging.
+I'm assuming that anyone using the API is using the 'NextToken' for paging only and not for any data in the token.
 2. Currently, the credentials are not being using to authenticate requests.
 They are only used as a weak username.
 3. Notifications via email to workers are not implemented at this point.